 Galaxy S9 Release Date Rumors

 In 2017, the Galaxy S8 was announced in March and released near the end of April.
-Almost a month later than the Galaxy S7 from the year before.
-That said, the Galaxy S6 arrived in February, ahead of Mobile World Congress, so this rumor isn’t that far of a stretch.
+Almost a month later than the Galaxy S7 from the year prior.
+That said, the Galaxy S6 arrived in February, ahead of Mobile World Congress, and we believe Samsung is back to that earlier release schedule.

 Galaxy S9 & S9+ Display